 YARD.
 See YARD - BACK YARD, YARD - FRONT YARD, and YARD - SIDE YARD.
 Open space surrounded in whole or in part by walls, fences, or hedges, or delimited by lot lines on a property containing a main building.

 YARD - BACK YARD.
-Space, usually open, located behind the main building and delimited by the rear property line, the side lines of the lot, the rear wall of the main building and its straight extension to the side lines of land.
-See also "Yard diagram".
+See LOT.
+Space, usually open, located behind a main building and delimited depending upon the nature of the lot containing the main building.